 Subject: Effective Date: Revised Date:

 Written Directive System November 21, 2018 November 21, 2018

 Title: Pages: Distribution:

 Special Events Plan 3 All Members

-Cross Reference: Chief of Police Appro oval

-CALEA Reference Chapter Todd Pinion
+Cross Reference: CALEA Reference Chapter 46.2.7 Chief of Police Approval Todd Pinion

-46.2.7 100011111011

 It is the policy of the Decatur Police Department to provide planning for special events and to establish standards for police response in order to protect life and property.
 A Division Commander or the Chief of Police will determine whether an event qualifies as a "Special Event" requiring handling as per this directive.